rainyclouds/CovidPlatformHandsOn/DataPlatformModule1Part2.md

 20. Navigate back to the **Connection** tab and click **Add dynamic content** under the Relative URL field.
-What we want to do here is get the FileDate as a csv.
-Input the following in the **add dynamic content field:**
+What we want to do here is concatenate the fileName parameter that is used in the datasource with the string '.csv' to create the name of the file retrieved as the relative URL.
+Input `@concat(dataset().fileName, '.csv')` in the **add dynamic content field:**

 ![](media8/media/image15.png)